genie-tooling/genie-tooling/README.md

 *   **Logging & Redaction**: Adapt logging and sanitize sensitive data.
 *   **Definition Formatters**: Format tool metadata for different uses (e.g., LLM prompts, UI).

-*(Refer to `pyproject.toml` for a list of built-in plugin entry points and their default identifiers).*
+*(Refer to `pyproject.toml` for a list of built-in plugin entry points and their default identifiers, and `src/genie_tooling/config/resolver.py` for available aliases).*

 ## Installation